RoboJackets/apiary/README.md

 ### `composer run test`

 Use this command to run unit/feature tests locally.
+You shouldn't need to modify `.env.testing`.
+If you add migrations, there's no need to dump the schema again; the migrations will be run as part of the tests.
+(It's possible to squash the migrations again if the tests take too long, but simply dumping the schema is insufficient.)

+If you try to run PHPUnit directly, you may get various "file not found" errors since the `composer run test` command runs extra steps before the tests are run.

 ## Moving to Production